New South Wales 48 class locomotive: Cargill Australia

 In February 1997, 4812 was rebuilt and repainted by FreightCorp at Delec Locomotive Depot for Cargill Australia for use as a shunter at their Kooragang Island plant numbered CAR1.
 It was sold to Junee Railway Workshop.
 It was scrapped in 2016.

 GrainCorp

-GrainCorp have purchased 18 Mark 3s and are having them overhauled by Junee Railway Workshop at which point they are renumbered into the 482xx series.
+GrainCorp have purchased 18 Mark 3s and are having them overhauled by Junee Railway Workshop at which point they are renumbered into the 482xx series, they are numbered the following:

+Pacific National

+When Pacific National purchased FreightRail, they inherited some 48 class locomotives.
+They also operate the 482 class for GrainCorp.

+As of 2023 they operated the following locomotives:

+Southern Shorthaul Railroad

+In November 2022 Southern Shorthaul Railroad renumbered 48s33 back to its original number of 4829.
+In October 2023, they renumbered 48s35 back to its original number of 4843.
+48s28, one of three mechanically-identical locomotives formerly owned by the Silverton Tramway and currently owned by SSR, was renumbered to 4828 – the original 4828 was scrapped in 2014.
+As of October 2024, 48s34 was renumbered to its original number of 4815.

 PL class

 Seven Mark 2 locomotives were rebuilt by FreightCorp between 1999 and 2001 as the PL (for PortLink) class.
 Changes included the short end cab nose being lowered, the cab altered, and the installation of air-conditioning.
 They were designed to operate in push-pull formation on intermodal container trains between Port Botany and Clyde/Yennora.

 PL1 and PL2 were transferred to South Australia after the sale of FreightCorp to Pacific National for use at Keswick Terminal shunting for Great Southern Rail which was prior a National Rail contract.
 PL2 was transferred back to NSW with PL1 remaining in South Australia.
 In NSW the class saw use on the former South Maitland Railway hauling coal along with 48 class locos.
 After a long period of storage at Kooragang Island, PL2, PL3, PL5, PL6 and PL7 were scrapped in 2013.
 PL4 was finally scrapped at Narrabri in late 2016 after being stored there for years.
 PL1 remains in service as a shunter at the Progress Rail workshops in Port Augusta.